ChethanNingaraju/mp3-encoder-multicore/README.md

 ## 1. General Usage

-This program compiles audio file in .wav format to mp3 files using LAME encoder.
+This program encodes audio file in .wav format to mp3 files using LAME encoder.

 ```
 ./encoder-multi-core <directory with .wav files>